- Business and Employment»

 One More Thing: A Closing Observation

 While the discussion above focuses on business proposals, the bigger question involves how much attention small business owners are currently devoting to business writing.
 My point is this: written correspondence of all kinds continues to have a monumental impact on how current and potential clients as well as suppliers, investors and business colleagues view your company.
-The all-important "first impression" of your business is often formulated after someone reads a press release, white paper, blog post or article about your organization — frequently before seeing a solicited or unsolicited business proposal.
+The all-important "first impression" of your business is often formulated after someone reads a case study, press release, white paper, blog post or extended article about your organization — frequently before seeing a solicited or unsolicited business proposal.

 The "foundation" of any company's business writing efforts is represented by the "other" written content that precedes more formal documents such as business proposals.
-In your rush to do a better job of proposal writing, don't overlook the quality of business writing contained in other public sources.
+In your rush to do a better job of proposal writing, don't overlook the quality of business writing contained in these other public sources.
 If you fail to do so, you might unintentionally reduce your chances of being awarded new work via the proposal process.

 I'm not a very good writer, but I'm an excellent rewriter.— James Michener